5378772837/ChurchSpace.praise/README.md

 Send messages, create Topics, and make Posts and Comments.

 # Everyone
-Can visit the site and read the Bible.
+Can visit the site and read the Bible, and can view links.

 # Credits
 I would like to thank the American Bible Society for allowing me to connect their bible API.
 Most of all I thank Jesus for the opportunity to serve Him!